-You may have heard of salary sacrifice arrangements, but the rules were changed in 2017 so you must carefully decide if you want your limited company to pay your mortgage ...
+You may have heard of salary sacrifice arrangements, but you must be careful if you want your limited company to pay your mortgage ...

 In a limited company, one benefit option that is often overlooked is the ability to subsidise an employee's mortgage payments or to even loan a deposit for a property.
 But do remember a benefit in kind would arise.